 - Culture shock

 Laundry can also be a lot of fun.
 Some German washing machines takes about 2.5 hours to wash your clothes.
 Your clothes will be cleaner than the day you bought them.
-However, they will also need 2.5 days to dry because hardly anyone uses a drier in Germany.
-So plan ahead unless you want to go "commando."
+However, they will also need 2.5 days to dry because hardly anyone uses a tumble dryer in Germany.

-We encourage you spend time with your host family, but do not feel pressed to participate in all activities organized by the host families.
+We encourage you spend time with your host family, but do not feel pressed to participate in all their activities.
 Please feel free to decline any activities you might not want to participate in.
 German host families will not be offended if you politely decline to participate in an activity.
 Be direct and polite.

 If there is any problem with your host family, please contact the Director as soon as possible.

 Students can apply for student loans for this program.
 You are a full time student for the 7 weeks.
 Make sure to connect with Taryn Hines (email@example.com) at SMU Financial Aid and Awards to ask about student loans.

-Scholarships are available for students enrolled in the CSSG program (Scholarships and Funding Opportunities).
+Scholarships are available for students enrolled in the CSSG program (see Scholarships and Funding Opportunities).

 Please check with your university and your German Department for funding possibilities.
-If you are successful, please let us know so we can add your university to our list.
+If you are successful, please let us know.

 - flip-flops for youth hostel showers